 Eating something which releases slow burning energy is a great idea on a walk, for both adults and children.
 Not only does it give the little ones sustained energy, it also distracts them and breaks the walk up a little bit, so there isn’t as much ‘Are we nearly there yet?’ to be heard!
 We were recently sent some samples of Real Handful snacks which went down a treat with everyone.

 I must say that we have never had to use the first aid kit aside from a plaster or two on the kids, but I keep it updated and it stays in the bottom of the walking bag wherever we go.
 You just never know and it’s always better to be prepared!

-Other things we might add to the bag would be water and poo bags for the dog if she was coming with us (she has a water bottle with a fold away tray), some money, a field guide relevant to the kind of place we were heading, sun cream, sun hat or woolly hat and gloves depending on the weather (sometimes both seem a good idea knowing British weather!).
+Other things we might add to the bag would be water and poo bags for the dog if she was coming with us (she has a water bottle with a fold away tray), some money, a field guide relevant to the kind of place we were heading, sun cream, sun hat or woolly hat, trekking poles if the walk requires it, and gloves depending on the weather (sometimes both seem a good idea knowing British weather!).